 California’s Alternative Sentencing Probation

-Sometimes the court will hand down another form of probation known as “alternative sentencing.”
-This basically means you were supposed to go to jail, but the judge will let you prove you don’t deserve it.
-If you fail to carry out the alternative sentence, you go to jail.
+Sometimes, the court will hand down another form of probation known as “alternative sentencing.”
+Judges use this probation if you are supposed to go to jail, but the judge lets you prove you don’t deserve it.
+You go to jail if you fail to carry out the alternative sentence.

 California judges typically offer one of five types of alternative sentences: